As a form of self-reflection and mind organization, journaling or even doodling has been proven to have several personal benefits.

 Reflective writing has been shown to improve decision making and critical thinking.
 Journaling helps you examine past experiences, evaluate your actions, and draw insights for encountering future challenges.
 Whether the past experience was positive or negative, being able to evaluate it and learn from it will be beneficial.
 Either trying to recreate the positives or avoid the negatives, it is important to keep both on hand to reference in the future!

-3. Decreases stress
+3. Journaling Decreases Stress

-Writing reduces the scatter in your life.
+Another key benefit of writing in a journal is that it reduces the scatter in your life.
 It increases your focus and offers stability to your life.
 Directing your attention to one task, writing, will help you clear your mind.
 Take time to pause in life, it will do you some good.

 Life is hectic.
 Organizing your thoughts not only have a profound effect on your mental health and capacity, but also inspires you to be more physically organized.

-5. Opportunity for growth
+5. Journaling is an Opportunity for Growth

 Journals can help you cope with the events going on in your life.
 When we journal, we convert an experience into words, helping us make sense of our thoughts and experiences.
 Journals can be powerful tools to help you navigate the discoveries and obstacles of life.

-Journaling has no rules — typos, messy handwriting, and poor writing are all okay.
+One of my personal favorite benefits of journaling is that it has no rules — typos, messy handwriting, and poor writing are all okay.
 Also, there’s no commitment involved; you can start and stop writing whenever you please.

 Some of your best memories in life come from traveling.
 There is so much raw emotion that comes out of us, it is sometimes overwhelming.
 So much so, that when trying to recall and remember the trip in full, there are definitely some holes and gaps.
 We did our best to try and make sure this doesn’t happen again, especially as we are trying to hit all 50 States by the time we are 35.

-Fun fact: 50 States Traveled was created when coming home from a birthday trip with my sister.
+The 50 States Traveled journal was created when coming home from a birthday trip with my sister.
 This idea came to me after we vowed to hit all 50 states at some point together.
 I sat on the plane, thought about this concept and started sketching on a shitty piece of paper what I wanted to include in the journal and what the design would look like.
-I then took it back to Tanner who helped execute this product so that we could make something that others could journal in as well.
+I then took it back to Tanner, who helped execute this product so that we could make something that others could journal in as well.